ldn-softdev/jtm/README.md

 Here's a trivial example how use them together.
 Say, we want to remove from the original html document all specific tags (and their content respecitvely)?
 Let it be tag `<p>` in the above html sample.
-The way to it would be like this:
+A simple way to do it would be like this:
 ```
 bash $ jtm sample.html | jtc -w '<p>l+0[-1]' -p | jtm
 <!DOCTYPE html>